-We usually ask to solve a simple programming problem that involves pointers/references, like manipulations on single-link lists.
+We usually ask to answer a simple programming problem-solving question that involves pointers/references, like manipulations on single-link lists.
 As much as we rarely deal with direct lists manipulation nowadays, we believe it shows whether candidate can deal with real-life scenarios where multiple levels of indirection occur e.g. in data models.
 (And as David Wheeler used to say All problems in computer science can be solved by another level of indirection, except of course for the problem of too many indirections.)

 Understanding and handling recursion is a sign of programmer’s fitness.